fatprogs/fatprogs/README.md

 fatprogs is FAT32 utility project by being developed from dosfstools v2.11, which is released under the last version of GPL v2 license.

-fatprogs support mkdosfs, dosfsck, dosfslabel like dosfstoos and additionally dosfsdump for debugging.
+fatprogs support mkdosfs, dosfsck, dosfslabel like dosfstools and additionally dosfsdump for debugging.

 dosfstools is excellent project and developed and verified for long time.
 But, found some issues when it is applied to embedded device.
-In test with 4K cluster on 32G volume, checked that dosfstools uses at least 120M memory above.
-So, it may be hard to use for embedded device with small resource.
+In test with 4K cluster on 32G volume, checked that dosfstools uses very large memory.(80M above) So, it may be hard to use for embedded device with small resources.

 Also, there is even issue of license.
 Many embedded companies are hesitant to use software with a GPL v3 due to it's restriction.
 So some utilities including